lalrg/lalrg/README.md

 # 👋 I'm Luis Richmond
 ## 👨🏾‍💻 A Senior Developer from Costa Rica

-- 🌱 I’m currently working with **React, NextJs, .net Core and GraphQL**
+- 🌱 I’m currently working with **React, NextJs, .net Core and Rust **

-Of course I have preferred technologies, but what I enjoy the most when building software, is to be able to solve problems.
+I always try to keep learning new things.